 $$ push: 2 $$

 validity check: credit always sufficient

 $$ c1’ + c2’ + c3’ + … + cn’ >= c1 + c2 + c3 + … + cn $$ if you want to pop or multipop, you need to push first. so you won’t run into bankruptcy forever:)

 $ O(n) * 2 = O(n) $ … linear time (The largest time of push is n)

 $ O(n) / n = O(1) $

 Be careful, check that you won’t run into bankruptcy no matter which situation.
 If amortized cost is bigger than actual lost, the difference becomes a credit, otherwise it would become a withdrawl.
 What is different from aggregate method, each operation can have different amortized cost.

-phi.
+The core of potential method is potential function $ \Phi(Di) $.
 Do: the initial state of data structure, Di: the state after ith operation, ci: the actual cost of ith operation, ci’: the amortized cost of ith operation which is $ ci + \Phi(Di) - \Phi(Di-1) $.
 Take the stack for example:

 What’s different from accounting method, the credit is assigned to data structure itself.